DICCIONARIO GRIEGO-ESPAÑOL

 The abbreviations of epigraphical inscriptions are generally those of the DGE Lists, though there are several exceptions.
 For publications not included in the lists of the DGE, we adopted concise but clear abbreviations.

-For technical reasons, superscript numbers indicating subsequent editions appear in the data base in normal type between square brackets.
+For technical reasons, superscript numbers indicating subsequent editions are shown as regular characters between square brackets in the data base.
 For instance, when searching for SIG2, IGBulg.12 or IG 13 we have to write SIG[2], IGBulg.1[2] or IG 1[3], etc. In every entry of the List there is an example of concordance showing the way of quoting every publication.

 Help

-We tried to make the Help as exhaustive as possible, since the kind of information provided by CLAROS exceeds the usual characteristics of the common bibliographical bata bases.
+We tried to make the Help section as exhaustive as possible, since the kind of information provided by CLAROS exceeds the usual characteristics of the common bibliographical data bases.
 Different examples of searches allow the user to appreciate the multiple possibilities of the data base, when correctly used.

-A Help Index permanently active in the lowest panel, except when this panel is occupied by the Sort Form or by the Full Biblio Info.
-This Index reappears whenever a new search is executed or when you click the Help button.
-The items of the Help Index are links to the appropiate sections of the Main Help, which appears in a new window.
+A help index is permanently active in the lowest panel, except when this panel is occupied by the display preferences form or by the full bibliographical information.
+This index reappears whenever a new search is executed or when you click on the Help button.
+The items of the help index are links to the general Help section, which appears in a new window.

 This Data Base was designed by Juan Rodríguez Somolinos and Jose Luis Rodríguez.
 The collecting and reviewing of the data was done by Juan Rodríguez Somolinos.
-In two different stages of such process Petra Benito and Adela Bornia first, and Eugenio Luján later, collaborated in the collection of materials.
+In three different stages of such process, Petra Benito, Eugenio Luján and, finally, Pablo A. García and Natalia Elvira participated in the collection of materials; Pablo A. García compiled many of the existing links to on-line journals, Natalia Elvira worked on the gathering of links to Internet Archive.
 We are also grateful to Francisco Fernandez Izquierdo and Francisco Tosete Herranz, of the Institute of History of the CSIC, for their technical advice and support.

-The name chosen for the data base is a modest hommage to the great epigraphist Louis Robert, discoverer of the oracular temple of Apollo in Claros and of many of its fascinating inscriptions, part of them unfortunately still unpublished.
-We also want this instrument of work to be a memorial for our colleague Conchita Serrano, who dedicated to epigraphy good part of her work in the DGE and who, in the pre-computer era, worked on a manual file of concordances that was the germ of this data base.
+The name chosen for the data base is a modest homage to the great epigraphist Louis Robert, discoverer of the oracular temple of Apollo in Claros and of many of its fascinating inscriptions, part of them unfortunately still unpublished.
+We also want this instrument of work to be a memorial for our colleague Conchita Serrano, who devoted a great part of her work in the DGE to epigraphy and who, in the pre-computer era, worked on a manual file of concordances that was the germ of this data base.

-We will greatly appreciate if our readers contact us by letter, fax or electronic mail at the addresses below and provide us with new concordances that should appear in this Data Base.
+We would greatly appreciate it if our readers contact us and provide us with new concordances that should appear in this Data Base.
 At the moment, we thank the former collaborator of the DGE Ma.
-Paz de Hoz, who provided us with a computer version of the concordances of her volume on Lydian inscriptions, as well as with some books of the library of the University of Salamanca.
-We thank also our colleagues Helena Rodríguez Somolinos and Pilar Boned, who brought us some volumes from the libraries of the Universidad Nacional de Educación a Distancia and the Universidad Complutense in Madrid..
+Paz de Hoz, who provided us with a computer version of the concordances of her volume on Lydian inscriptions, as well as with some books belonging to the library of the University of Salamanca.
+We also thank our colleagues Helena Rodríguez Somolinos and Pilar Boned, who brought us some volumes from the libraries of the Universidad Nacional de Educación a Distancia and the Universidad Complutense of Madrid.
+Finally, we would like to thank Belén Martín and Vanesa Romero, from the interlibrary loan service of the Centro de Ciencias Humanas y Sociales Library, CSIC.

-A final remark - please note that in order to read the Greek in the List of abbreviations you need to install the public domain font SPIonic, by Jimmy Adair, Scholars Press.
-This font can be downloaded free for Windows as well as for Macintosh environments.
-Even without the font, the Greek is relatively easy to read as it is based on the Beta Code.
+Finally, please note that in order to read the Greek words appearing on the list of abbreviations you need to install the public domain font SPIonic, by Jimmy Adair, Scholars Press.
+This font can be downloaded for Windows as well as for Macintosh environments.
+Even without the font, the Greek transcription is relatively easy to read as it is based on the Beta Code.

 Juan Rodríguez Somolinos